tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 - capable of elevating the significance of an issue (e.g., not having a value for `dcterms:license`), or
 - aspirational in the sense of encouraging priority developments in the biodiversity informatics domain (e.g., testing for any suggested `Amendments` against a record)

-These can be considered as the basic principles in the development of the Tests, and are elaborated in [3.11 Principles of Test Design (non-normative)](#311-principles-of-test-design-non-normative).
+These basic principles in the development of the Tests are elaborated in [3.11 Principles of Test Design (non-normative)](#311-principles-of-test-design-non-normative).

 The scope of CORE was also developed from the user needs analysis of BDQ Task Group 3, (Data Quality Use Cases: Rees & Nicholls 2020).
 The CORE Tests largely cover data quality with regards to what organisms have occurred (`dwc:Occurrences`) where and when, and test a subset of [Darwin Core Terms](http://rs.tdwg.org/dwc/doc/list/) (Darwin Core Maintenance Group 2021) that we considered to be critical metadata about `dwc:Occurrence` records.

-A number of additional Tests were framed, but considered out of scope for CORE data quality needs and were tagged as "Supplementary" in GitHub.
+Additional Tests were framed, but considered out of scope for CORE data quality needs and were tagged as "Supplementary" in GitHub.
 These Tests may have a role in specific `Use Cases`.
 Implementers are free to implement a subset of the CORE Tests or Supplementary or new Tests when there is a particular data quality need within their domain - e.g., testing for a value of sub-genus against a taxonomic name authority or testing for a valid depth against maximum depth around the location of an observation.
-Note, however, that an implementation of BDQ will be compliant with the standard only if all Tests for at least one `Use Case` are implemented.
+Be aware, however, that the Supplementary Tests have not gone through rigorous implementation testing.
+Note, also, that an implementation of BDQ will be compliant with the standard only if all Tests for at least one `Use Case` are implemented.

 Over the period of this project, many Tests were removed from CORE on the basis that they could not be currently implemented in a manner that would result in predictable results.
-Be aware, however, that the Supplementary Tests have not gone through the rigorous implementation testing.

 Some Tests were deemed not CORE because they would currently result in the majority of data not having 'quality'.
 They have been given the GitHub tag "Immature/Incomplete", to denote that these Tests may have value in the future.
 An example of such a Test is VALIDATION_REPRODUCTIVECONDITION_NOTEMPTY, where we would expect most records to have `bdqval:Empty` for `dwc:reproductiveCondition`.

 #### 2.1.1 Tests tagged as DO NOT IMPLEMENT (non-normative)

-Some Tests were deemed not CORE because there was a perceived danger in their implementation, even though they appeared superficially implementable.
+Some Tests were deemed not CORE because there was a perceived danger in their `Implementation`, even though they appeared superficially implementable.
 In such cases, we applied the GitHub tag "DO NOT IMPLEMENT" to warn future implementers about the dangers.
 An example of such as Test is VALIDATION_GEOGRAPHY_CONSISTENT, because of the current complexities in matching terms in the geographic names hierarchy.

 The following issues describing potential Tests were tagged as [DO NOT IMPLEMENT](https://github.com/tdwg/bdq/issues?q=+label%3A%22DO+NOT+IMPLEMENT%22).
 The discussion in each issue provides rationale management for why they were tagged as such.